Indigestion in Children

 - Passing wind or flatulence.

 While most cases of indigestion in children do not require treatment from a medical practitioner, in case the symptoms persist for more than a few hours, you may have to take your child to a doctor.

 The doctor will conduct a diagnosis by pressing the area around the stomach to understand the location of the pain.
-You will need to tell the doctor all the details about the symptoms, your child’s eating habits, and give them information about any medication that your child is on.
+You will need to tell the doctor all the details about the symptoms, and your child’s eating habits, and give them information about any medication that your child is on.

 Based on the diagnosis, they may prescribe a course of medicines or recommend further tests like an X-ray or scan of the abdomen.
 If the doctor suspects an infection, a urine and stool test may also be asked for.
 In very rare cases, your child may need an endoscopy to enable the doctor to get a better look at the digestive tract.